Maureen Herman

-Maureen Herman (born July 25, 1966) is an American writer and a musician known as the bassist for the Minneapolis-based band Babes in Toyland from 1992 until 1996 and from 2014 until August 2015.
+Maureen Herman (born July 25, 1966) is an American musician and writer.
+She rose to prominence as the second bassist of the alternative rock band Babes in Toyland, which she joined in 1992, replacing original bassist Michelle Leon.
+After Herman quit the band in 1996, she became a writer and remained out of the public light for several years.
+In 2015, she reunited with Babes in Toyland and embarked on an international tour before she was fired later that year.

 Biography

 1966–1991: Early life and education

 Herman was born July 25, 1966 in Philadelphia but raised in Libertyville, Illinois, and attended Libertyville High School.
 She worked on the high school paper Drops of Ink with Tom Morello of Rage Against the Machine and The Nightwatchman; Adam Jones of Tool; and Jim Naureckas, editor at Fairness and Accuracy in Reporting (FAIR).

 Herman was introduced to punk, new wave, and alternative culture at an early age through schoolmate and high school friend Stephanie Brown, whose brother was an album cover artist for clients like Warner Bros., Beserkley Records, The Tubes, and The Stranglers.
 Through this connection, she attended her first rock concert at age twelve, where she saw The Stranglers and met Hugh Cornwell.
 Shortly after, she saw and met The Tubes, and was given a rudimentary drum lesson by Prairie Prince.

 Midway through her senior year of high school, Herman moved to Prior Lake, Minnesota, though her high school diploma is from Libertyville High School.

 She attended the University of Minnesota, with a major of Film Studies and minor in Journalism, and lived in Minneapolis.
 In January 1985, during freshman year winter break at University of Minnesota, Herman went back to Illinois to help produce a horror spoof, The Season of the Snow Bitch, with LHS alumni, notably Morello and Jones, whose band the Electric Sheep provided the soundtrack for the video.

 Through Shannon Selberg, vocalist for Minneapolis noise rock band Cows, Herman met the other members of Babes in Toyland prior to their formation as a band.
 In 1988, after her brother injured his hand in a restaurant pasta machine accident, Herman inherited his bass guitar and started her first band, M&M Stigmata.
 The band booked a show before writing any songs or having a practice.
 Babes in Toyland's Kat Bjelland was in attendance at the band's debut at Minneapolis' Uptown Bar, where the three-piece band's singer and guitarist showed up impaired and unable to play the guitar.
 Bjelland recorded the show, which was played with drums, bass, and vocals only.

 In 1989, Herman moved to Chicago, where she quickly became part of the burgeoning indie scene that included Steve Albini, The Jesus Lizard, Touch and Go Records, and the beginnings of the Billions Booking Agency.
 In 1992, while attending Columbia College Chicago and working in the English Department, Herman was invited to replace Babes in Toyland's departing bassist Michelle Leon.
 At the time, Herman was the bassist for Chicago band Cherry Rodriguez.